bayleaf1130/bayleaf1130/README.md

 Hi!
 I am Bayleaf, just another programmer taking one day at a time.
 I am from the United States and I am also a Computer Science college graduate.

-I enjoy developing in Python, C, Golang, Rust, and Clojure.
+I enjoy developing in Python, C, Kotlin, and Clojure.

-I have career experience with Python, C, Kotlin, and Clojure at the moment but I am looking to get back to my roots and do some more work closer to the OS or work on high performance systems.
+I have career experience with Python, C, Kotlin, and Clojure at the moment but I always like getting my hands dirty with new tools....

-I love learning new software languages because I like to see the thought, sentiments, and decisions that went into them.
-I think it helps me grow as a developer.

 Currently, I am teaching myself Rust and Golang in hopes that I can replace C for my systems projects... and I enjoy them both quite a bit for different reasons.